bibbox/bibbox-documentation/docs/installation_v4_bibbox_linux.md

 ```

 * NOTE: Of course you can choose any domain-name you like.
 Just be shure to change `bibbox.local.test` to the desired domain-name.
-* [https://www.tecmint.com/setup-a-dns-dhcp-server-using-dnsmasq-on-centos-rhel/](https://www.tecmint.com/setup-a-dns-dhcp-server-using-dnsmasq-on-centos-rhel/) has more info on the topic
+* <a href="https://www.tecmint.com/setup-a-dns-dhcp-server-using-dnsmasq-on-centos-rhel/" target="_blank">https://www.tecmint.com/setup-a-dns-dhcp-server-using-dnsmasq-on-centos-rhel/</a> has more info on the topic
 * As always Google is your Friend.
 Simply Type any Error message you receive into the search bar.